The Life Sciences Law Review: Belgium

 In January 2019, the system of distribution of medical devices was changed.
 Under the previous 'closed system' rules, the distribution and sale of a defined number of medical devices (such as implantable medical devices) was delegated exclusively to healthcare professionals and healthcare organisations.
 Pursuant to the Royal Decree Liberalising the Distribution Channel of Medical Devices of 19 December 2018, any medical devices company having a distribution activity is able to reach end users through a wider range of intermediaries, provided that these intermediaries comply with the legislation on medical devices distribution (and the upcoming Regulation (EU) 2017/745 on Medical Devices).
 This 'liberalisation' is part of a broader series of measures designed to implement Regulation (EU) 2017/745 on Medical Devices.

 Shortage of medicines is also at the forefront of Belgian policy.
 In April 2019, the Belgian legislature introduced an export prohibition for full-line wholesalers.
 While the measure was later annulled by the Belgian Constitutional Court, in December 2019 the federal House of Representatives adopted new legislation aimed to prevent medicine shortages.
 Among other measures, the new legislation empowers pharmacists to dispense an alternative medicinal product where the prescribed one is not available.
-The legislation is expected to enter into force in January 2020.
+The legislation entered into force in January 2020.

 In addition, several projects relating to healthcare expenditure are currently ongoing.
 The Benelux countries, Austria and Ireland continue to jointly negotiate with the pharmaceutical sector on the reimbursement of medicines, with the overall purpose of alleviating the pressure of the most expensive medicines on public healthcare budgets.
 While the mechanism has only been used for a handful of products, the Belgian government has expressed its commitment to this initiative.
-The initiative, known as 'Beneluxa', has also served as a platform to create a common horizon scanning initiative and to incentivise the use of joint HTA reports.39
+The initiative, known as 'Beneluxa', has also served as a platform to create a common horizon-scanning initiative and to incentivise the use of joint health technology assessment (HTA) reports.43

-Finally, 2019 has seen an uptake in competition-related enforcement activities.
+Finally, 2019 saw an uptake in competition-related enforcement activities.
 Among others, the Belgian Competition Authority focused its efforts on restrictive and exclusionary measures hindering competition between pharmacists with regard to the market of non-pharmaceutical products.
 The pharmaceutical sector remained one of the top enforcement priorities for the Belgian Competition Authority in 2020, continuing the trend of 2019.

-1 Bart Van Vooren is a senior associate and Rosa Oyarzabal is an associate at Covington & Burling LLP.
+1 Bart Van Vooren is a partner and Rosa Oyarzabal is an associate at Covington & Burling LLP.

 2 Royal Decree of 7 April 1995 on the Information and Advertising regarding Medicinal Products for Human Use, as amended; Law concerning Experiments on Human Beings of 7 May 2004, as amended.